Keyboard shortcuts

 For a linear time-variant continuous-time system and a quadratic total cost where , , and , of its trajectory , the optimal controller can be derived based on the assumption that the value function takes the form When substituted into the Hamilton-Jacobi-Bellman Equation along with the system’s dynamics we attain To find the minimum, we may take the gradient of its argument (which is by design quadratic and convex) with respect to , set it to zero and find the solution (optimal control input)

 The input can then be substituted back into (1).
-As the equation must hold for all , through basic manipulations we then attain the continuous-time differential Riccati equation (CDRE) for a finite horizon .
-Supplemented with the boundary conditon , the CDRE forms a initial value problem (IVP) which can be solved using numerical integration.
-Numerical errors in the integration process may lead to the loss of positive-semi-definiteness.
-To overcome this, instead of integrating directly, we may use its factorized form a.k.a. the "square-root form" where As must be invertible must be (at least numerically) positive definite.
-Consequenlty we may use the cholesky factorization in order to form the boundary condition
+As the equation must hold for all , through basic manipulations we then attain the differential Riccati equation (DRE) for a finite horizon .
+Supplemented with the boundary conditon , the DRE forms an initial value problem (IVP) which can be solved using numerical integration.
+However, solving the problem is not straght-forward.
+The positive semi-definiteness of is a property that is not inherently preserved by all integration methods.
+This necessitates the use of either symplectic integration methods (often tailored for DREs) or factorizing .